openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 We'll use the following registration resource, which is included in the scenario environment: `kafka-connector.yaml`{{open}}.

-Enter the following command to register the database source:
+Register the database source:

 ``oc -n debezium apply -f /root/projects/debezium/kafka-connector.yaml``{{execute interrupt}}

-Check the Kafka Connect log file to verify that the registration succeeded and that Debezium started:
+Check the Kafka Connect log file to verify that the registration succeeded and Debezium started:

 ``oc logs -f deploy/debezium-connect``{{execute}}

-The command should return output similar to the following example:
+Connection to the database is confirmed in the output as `Connected to mysql.default.svc:3306`:

 ```bash
 ...